interbit/docs-interbit/examples/simple-platform/README.md

 cover:

-- How to configure the platform and Template app so that a user can grant read access to their private accounts chain from the Template app
+- How to configure the platform and Template app so that a user can grant read access to their private accounts chain from the Template app.
-- How to create a user account that is authenticated via GitHub so that the user has a private accounts chain to share
+- How to create a user account that is authenticated via GitHub so that the user has a private accounts chain to share.

 Specifically, we:

 - Give an overview of the platform structure by:
-  - describing how the apps' chain joins and peers are configured
+  - describing how the apps' chain joins and peers are configured,
-  - describing the chain hosting for our apps and the GitHub OAuth loop with the `packages/platform-deploy` and `packages/web-auth-endpoint` hypervisors
+  - describing the chain hosting for our apps and the GitHub OAuth flow with the `packages/platform-deploy` and `packages/web-auth-endpoint` hypervisors.
-- Give instructions on how to run the example locally
+- Give instructions on how to run the example locally.
-- Give a walk-through of the accounts and templates apps' user interfaces to create an account, and authorize profile information sharing
+- Give a walk-through of the accounts and templates apps' user interfaces to create an account, and authorize profile information sharing.

 The example is divided into the following topics: